bikasaha/MalAware/README.md

    ./MALAWARE --i /path/to/input.json --m meta-llama/Llama-3.1-8B-Instruct --q --hf <your_hugging_face_token>
    ```

     - **`--i`** argument: The path to the raw input JSON file is now mentioned as required.
     - **`--m`** argument: Specifies the model name with a default value (`meta-llama/Llama-3.1-8B-Instruct`).
     - **`--q`** argument: Optional flag for enabling 4-bit quantization for faster inference.
     - **`--hf`** argument: Hugging Face authentication token is required.

 **Note**
 - You may need to allow executable permission by running `chmod +x BINARY/MALWARE` command.
-- If you get error and suggesting to install `pip install -U bitsandbytes`.
-Then it is suggestable to create the environemnt using requirement.txt as explained in below section.
-The binary executable preparation is still in process.
+- If you encounter an error suggesting to install `pip install -U bitsandbytes`, it is recommended to create the environment using `requirements.txt` as explained in the section below.
+The preparation of the binary executable is still in progress.
 - This may take a few minutes, as all packages are bundled together in the binary along with model details.

 ### Running MaLAware using python script